 - Regular maintenance to turn the heap to allow the compost to get sufficient air.

-Select a container – you can buy compost bins, however any basic wooden container will suffice.
+You can buy compost bins, however any basic wooden container will suffice.
 Place it in a shady area in your garden to protect if from large variations in temperature.
-You should have a cover to protect the compost from the rain however keep in mind the compost needs to breathe and air should not be restricted by keeping it air tight.
+You should have a cover to protect the compost from the rain, however keep in mind the compost needs to breathe and air should not be restricted by keeping it air tight.

-Place your compost materials into the container - ideally you will have a good mix of compost materials without one specific ingredient dominating the pile.
-A good ratio to aim for is 50% soft green materials such as grass cuttings, and 50% brown materials like straw, wood chips, cardboard etc.
+Place your compost materials into the container, ideally you will have a good mix of ingredients without one specific type of material dominating the pile.
+A good ratio to aim for is 50% soft green materials such as grass cuttings and 50% brown materials like straw, wood chips, cardboard etc.

 Composting can be done all year round, so as long as you keep feeding it new organic material such as food scraps, fruit peel etc your compost heap will be ready for whenever you need it.